 Dear Friends of Living Waters Intl,

-Thank you for all you are doing to make a difference here at the Living Waters Intl Feeding Center and Farm!
+Every girl and boy at the feeding center has a story.
+Thank you for all you are doing to make happy endings in the stories of each one at the Living Waters Feeding Center!

 Mary Jo and Daryl Oft

 Congratulations to Brian Maunga, left, on his graduation from University with a degree in Accounting and Finance and to Hillary Omondi,right, who has finished his degree in Education.

 Brian and Hillary were in the first group of children at the feeding center when it opened in 2008.
 They had lost both parents and lived in a child-headed home.

 Coming to the feeding center was life-changing for them.

 May God bless you and make you a blessing as you find work and serve others as you have been served.

 Türkiye/Syria Earthquake Relief Update- “When things don’t turn out as planned”

 The dedicated Living Waters team that responded to supply water purifications systems to Türkiye and Syria following the devastating February earthquake, had to accept that not every mission turns out as hoped.
 After deploying 4 systems, the Turkish Water and Sanitation departments deemed the system we use did not integrate long term with their systems and we were required to de-install them.
 Although extremely discouraged, we realized that God had a plan to bring the true Living Water to many in Türkiye through the efforts of Living Waters Intl and the systems that were to be installed.
 In a part of the world where Christianity is misunderstood, Jesus Christ was lifted up for many (including government employees) to experience, and at our departure they were putting their arms around us and telling us how much they loved us.